linux4life798/owon-hds200-capture/HDS200_Series_SCPI_Protocol.md

 4. **Character Encoding**: The documentation doesn't specify character encoding for string responses.
 ASCII is implied, but UTF-8 compatibility should be verified.

 5. **Device Hanging Issue**: The HDS272S itself hangs if you try to enable/disable a measurement like `:MEASurement:ch1 min`.

+6. **Abbreviating Commands**: Abbreviating the first part of a command does not always work on the HDS200.
+For example, `:HORIzontal:SCALe?` works, but `:HORIzonta:SCALe?` does not.

+7. **Command Concatenation:** This does seem to be supported on the HDS200, but this library cannot use it.
+For example, you can query `:horizontal:SCALe?;:HORIzontal:OFFset?` and get both the scale and offset, in one query.
+You could also query `:DATa:WAVe:SCReen:ch1?;:DATa:WAVe:SCReen:ch2?` and theoretically get both channels of data.